snipekill/distributed-grep/README.md

 Here we are implementing a crash/fail stop model i.e. when a machine rejoins, it must do so by establishing a new id.

-To implement this concept, the different incarcenation of same machine are distingished by timestamp.
+To implement this concept, the different incarceration of the same machine is distinguished by timestamp.
 Effectively, a node or machine is uniquely identified by:-

 `Node_id := machine_id(given by user) + timestamp + IP_Address`